Gnonpi/advent-of-code-2022/README.md

 but I'll still keep it.
 It's a bit of a mess because of function pointers,
 I wish it was easier.
+While I'm not super proud of that solution,
+I've learned a lot and got it right!